SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/troubleshooting.md

 On this page, you'll learn how to test connectivity and troubleshoot errors that might arise during Installed Collector setup.

-## Test Installed Collector Connectivity
+## Test Installed Collector connectivity

 Learn how to test access and connectivity from an Installed Collector to the Sumo Logic service.